 When you’re in a relationship, you’re more often than not always trying to do what you can to keep it relatively healthy and happy.
 And of course, unless you’re a complete masochist, you’d never do anything to deliberately sabotage it.
 But it’s surprisingly easy to fall into bad habits that can slowly suck the life out of your relationship — and those can add up over time.
 “Relationships typically don’t end over one big thing, but rather lots of little things that slowly bleed it to death,” says licensed clinical psychologist Dr. Ramani Durvasula, author of Should I Stay or Should I Go?

 Since little issues don’t seem as important as bigger problems, it’s easy to let them go until they pile up into something toxic that feels too big to change.
 “In some ways, the bad habits weaken the foundation of a relationship, leave people feeling more vulnerable, less invested, more full of self-doubt and more likely to surrender or less able to collaborate when under stress,” Durvasula says.

-We all slip up sometimes, but to avoid unintentionally trashing your relationship, it’s important to keep these little bad habits on your radar and do your absolute best not to make them a regular thing.
+We all slip up sometimes, but to avoid unintentionally trashing your relationship or falling into habits that are going to do more harm than good — it’s important to keep these little bad habits on your radar and do your absolute best not to make them a regular thing.

 Being on your phone all the time